-- When you create a vApp, the placement engine determines what resource pool, datastore, and network pool on which to place the vApp's virtual machines.
+- When you create a VM, the placement engine determines on which resource pool, datastore, and network pool to place it.

-- When virtual machines are migrated to different resource pools.
+- When you migrate VMs to different resource pools.

 - CPU capacity

 - Number of virtual CPUs